 ECIS uses Zoom for the webinar series.
-After your webinar has been approved, a practice session may be scheduled by the webinar coach.
+After your webinar has been approved, you can request a practice session with a webinar coach.
+The webinar coach is usually a member of the ECIS Library Committee.

 Q: What kind of hardware will I need?